danielsterzel/Reflex_tester/README.md

 # Reflex_tester
-The Reflex_tester is a program designed to test your reflexes by measuring your reaction time.
+The Reflex_tester is a program(developed in qt creator) designed to test your reflexes by measuring your reaction time.
 ## Instructions:
 In order to partake in "reflexTester" succesfully you'll need to know these things:
 ->When launched a pop outwindow will open.
 Click the button when you are ready to test your reflexes.